Published on January 7th, 2018 | by Evan Ginzburg0

 It suddenly hit me that I had work to do.
 Knowing that wrestling was what he had been most passionate about, I didn’t want his career to get short shrift.
 Rushing to the computer like a maniac, I began furiously writing a press release on his passing.
 I read it again and again, almost not wanting to send it out, because this would somehow make it “final.”

 It is with the utmost sadness that I must announce that the body of my long-time friend Tiger Khan (Marlon Kalkai) was discovered in California recently.
-A former main-eventer for the legendary Calgary Stampede Promotion, this veteran was a world traveller, having appeared in Trinidad, England, Wales, Saudi Arabia, Lebanon, the U.S., and a variety of other stops.
+A former main-eventer for the legendary Calgary Stampede Promotion, this veteran was a world traveler, having appeared in Trinidad, England, Wales, Saudi Arabia, Lebanon, the U.S., and a variety of other stops.
 With his classic “foreign heel” gimmick, he’s faced such legends as Jerry Lawler, King Kong Bundy and Sabu.

 I am providing these career highlights and interviews I have of him for those who want to cover his tragic passing in greater detail.
 Anyone desiring to reprint the materials can do so with my permission and appreciation.
 I thank you in advance for honoring a good human being who devoted much of his life to professional wrestling.